skolson/sqlcipher-openssl-build/README.md

 At a high level, this is current status and near-term plans for the plugin.
 See below for details/
 - 64 bit builds only on all platforms.
 No current plans for 32 bit builds
-- Windows builds are working
+- Windows builds
     - Visual Studio 2019 Community Edition
     - Mingw64 using MSYS2 and a variety of installed MSYS2 packages
     - Android 64 bit (arm64_v8a, x86_64) builds using NDK 21.3.6528147 (r20b)
     - Android 64 bit (arm64_v8a, x86_64) builds using NDK 22.1.7171670 (r21b)
     - Openssl 1.1.k and earlier has an issue with android NDK r22 and later.
 See [OpenSSL Github pull 13694](https://github.com/openssl/openssl/pull/13694).
 The current 3.0.0 beta has the required fix.
 So to use the newer NDK versions, use 3.x of openssl.
 The fix is also backported and merged, so should be available in 1.1.1l or later.
     - Android 64 bit (arm64_v8a, x86_64) builds using NDK 23.0.7599858 (r23)
-- Linux builds on Ubuntu are working
+- Linux builds on Ubuntu
     - linuxX64 using gcc toolchain
     - Android 64 bit (arm64_v8a, x86_64) builds using NDK 21.3.6528147 (r20b)
-- MacOS builds pending
+- MacOS builds
     - ios64
+    - iosArm64
+    - macX64 - mac on intel
+    - macM1 - future
 - Published in the Gradle plugin repository under name `sqlcipher-openssl-build`
 - Android configuration - easy add of extra source files (JNI wrappers) to standard library